Contact your local county Extension office through our County Office List.

 • Save automatically.
 Setting up an automatic savings is the easiest and most effective way to save.
 Each month plan to have your bank or employer take out a designated amount from your paycheck and put it into a savings account.

 • Use the 24-hour rule.
-Think over nonessential purchases for at least 24 hours to avoid impulse buying.
-Sleep on it; and see if you really need that item tomorrow.
+Do you really need that item?
+Take 24 hours to consider nonessential purchases.
+This can help with impulse buying.
+So, just sleep on it and see if you really need that item tomorrow.

 • Calculate purchases by hours of work instead of cost.
 Take the cost of the item you’re considering purchasing and divide it by your hourly wage.
-You might consider if the hours of work are worth the purchase.
+Are the hours of work worth the purchase?

 • Place a savings reminder on your card.
 Cover your debit and/or credit card with a piece of tape that has “Do I really need this?” written on it.
 This makes you more mindful about your spending.